ftdot/EasyTl/documentation/source/namespace.md

 > n.some_value = 'Hello!'  # write some value to the namespace
 > ```
 >
-> Default variables in instance see here: [Documentation of source/core.py](../core.md#instancenamespace-sourcenamespacenamespace)
+> Default variables in instance you can see here: [Documentation of source/core.py](../core.md#instancenamespace-sourcenamespacenamespace)